minsu9486/minsu9486.github.io/_pages/index.md

 Hi!
 I’m Minsu, a curious software engineer who is always crawling on the programming world to satisfy my curiosity.
 The hunger for new knowledge has been my fuel to keep on working hard since I first said hello to the world.
 {: style="text-align: justify;"}

 Although I have over 2 years of professional experience in IT industry, I'm currently a full-time student in Computer Science in Real-Time Interactive Simulation at Digipen.
-During my college life with loads of assignments, I was really wondering about the authentic life of a game developer in the real industry.
+At the time of my previous college life, I was really wondering about the authentic life of a game developer in the real industry.
 So I postponed my studies and began to work at a small mobile gaming company as a client-side programmer.
 In the next year, I answered the call of duty from my country and completed my military service at Republic of Korea Cyber Command as a Network Security Analyst.
 {: style="text-align: justify;"}

 And...
-Here I am, BACK TO SCHOOL, to strengthen my fundamental knowledge on computer science!
+I went back to school in 2019 to strengthen my fundamental knowledge on computer science!
 {: style="text-align: justify;"}

 {% include feature_row id="separate_line" %}